Which place is cheaper, New York City or Cincinnati?

 The summer brings many poeple to Cincinnati as well as New York City.
 Also, the summer months attract visitors to New York City because of the city activities, the music scene, and the family-friendly experiences.

 In July, Cincinnati is generally around the same temperature as New York City.
-Temperatures in Cincinnati average around 79°F (26°C), and New York City stays around 77°F (25°C).
+Daily temperatures in Cincinnati average around 79°F (26°C), and New York City fluctuates around 77°F (25°C).

 It's quite rainy in New York City.
 Cincinnati usually gets less rain in July than New York City.
 Cincinnati gets 3.5 inches (90 mm) of rain, while New York City receives 4.5 inches (114 mm) of rain this time of the year.